Objective and Non-Objective Art: A Deep Dive into Representation and Abstraction

 Subjectivity within Objectivity:

 It's crucial to note that even within objective art, a degree of subjectivity exists.
+Take this: two artists might paint the same landscape, but their individual perspectives, styles, and emotional responses will shape their respective creations in unique ways.
 The artist's personal interpretation, choices in composition, color palette, and brushstrokes all contribute to the overall impact and meaning of the work.
-For example, two artists might paint the same landscape, but their individual perspectives, styles, and emotional responses will shape their respective creations in unique ways.
-The viewer's interpretation, influenced by personal experiences and cultural context, also contributes to the subjective experience of objective art.
+The viewer's interpretation, influenced by personal experiences and cultural context, also contributes to the subjective experience of objective art That's the whole idea..

 What is Non-Objective Art?